richpeck/exception_handler/README.md

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-All Rails exceptions are handled with `config.exceptions_app` (in `config/application.rb` or `config/environments/*.rb`):
+All Rails exceptions are handled by `config.exceptions_app`:

 > **`config.exceptions_app`** sets the exceptions application invoked by the **`ShowException`** middleware when an exception happens.
 Defaults to **`ActionDispatch::PublicExceptions.new(Rails.public_path)`**

-![config.exceptions_app][config.exceptions_app]

-Each time Rails raises an exception, [`ShowExceptions`][show_exception] takes the request and forwards it to `config.exceptions_app`.
-This is expected to return a response - this is where we can inject our own callback (in our case a [`controller`](app/controllers/exception_handler/exceptions_controller.rb)):
+Each time an exception is raised, [`ShowExceptions`][show_exception] takes the request and forwards it to `config.exceptions_app`.
+This is expected to return a response - allowing us to inject a [`controller`](app/controllers/exception_handler/exceptions_controller.rb):

 > ```app.config.exceptions_app = ->(env) { ExceptionHandler::ExceptionsController.action(:show).call(env) }```

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

-Because *our* callback passes the request, we are able to do whatever we need before serving a response.
-This is a major advantage over the "default" (routes).
+Because *our* callback handles the entire request, we are able to do whatever we need before serving a response.
+This is a **major** advantage over the "default" (routes).
 The routes invokes Rails twice and does not persist the request.

  **`ExceptionHandler` is the only gem to provide middleware-powered exception handling.**  It populates our custom `view` with details, giving us the ability to **maintain branding** when exceptions are raised: